 Rucatayo and the Los Lagos and Osorno development projects are 100-per-cent owned by Statkraft after the company acquired a majority stake in the company Pilmaiquen in April 2015.
 More than 70 people work for Statkraft in Chile.

 "Los Lagos hydropower plant is expected to be able to supply clean energy to the grid as early as 2022.
-The project, which represents a USD 173 million investment, is a positive sign for the local energy market," says Laine Powell, Statkraft's head of South America.
+The project, which represents a USD 173 million investment, is a positive sign for the local energy market," says María Teresa González, Statkraft's country manager in Chile.

 Los Lagos will include a reservoir covering an area of 192 hectares.

-"It's important to note that the area where the plant will be located is adjacent to 30 agro-industrial farms and will not affect indigenous lands," Powell emphasises.
+"It's important to note that the area where the plant will be located is adjacent to 30 agro-industrial farms and will not affect indigenous lands," González emphasises.

 Three wind farms

-"In addition to hydropower, Statkraft is committed to adding more clean and renewable energy to the Chilean electricity system," Powell explains.
+"In addition to hydropower, Statkraft is committed to adding more clean and renewable energy to the Chilean electricity system," González explains.

 This includes three wind farms in in the central zone of the country: Cardonal (30 MW), Manantiales (27.6 MW) and Los Cerrillos (51.75 MW) in the O'Higgins region.